MANUALS: SPRING GOLF

 - At the conclusion of play (each day, one or two-day tournament) every player in the group needs to verify that all scores are correct.

 - The Golf Rules Committee (coaches’ jury) selected from the assembled schools will decide on all disputes.
 The coaches’ jury should follow the USGA Rules of Golf and may seek assistance from an Iowa Section Certified PGA Pro and/or Club Pro when available.

 - In the state meet, the Iowa Section Certified PGA and/or Club Pro will make all final decisions regarding USGA Rules.

 - Any player who fails to finish play is considered to have withdrawn from the meet/tournament and his score(s) will not count.

 - There shall be no coaching of golfers by parents or spectators.
-Spectators are to remain a reasonable distance behind the golfers while watching so as not to hinder play.
-Should there be any interference by spectators with play in any way the spectator(s) are subject to being asked to leave the premises by the management.
+Spectators are to remain a reasonable distance away from the golfers while watching so as not to hinder play.
+Should there be any interference with play by spectators in any way, the spectator(s) are subject to being asked to leave the premises by the management.
 Spectators should remain approximately 30 yards behind the golfers on the course or on the cart path when observing play other than to cross fairways without interfering with players.
 No spectator may instruct and/or advise a player about any shot selection a player is going to make.
 Once the players reach the green area, spectators should move over to the cart path, even with the green, to allow the next group of players to continue play.